The Bitter Truth: Background and recording

 Lead vocalist Amy Lee first spoke about a new studio album for the band in July 2018.
 In an interview with Detroit radio station WRIF, Lee confirmed that the band planned to work on a new album following the end of their tour in support of Synthesis.

-In an interview with Sirius XM backstage at Epicenter Festival at Rockingham Speedway in May 2019, Lee again confirmed that a new album was in the works.
+In an interview with SiriusXM backstage at Epicenter Festival at Rockingham Speedway in May 2019, Lee again confirmed that a new album was in the works.
 Blabbermouth.net reported that Lee was hoping the album would be ready for release in 2020.
 "We're just gonna get together and see what happens this month," she said, "and start doing that more regularly until we feel like we're ready to do it."

 Lee then provided an update on the album in November 2019, while taking part in a Reddit AMA.
 Responding to a question pertaining to new music from the band, Lee commented that she was "absolutely living in it" and was "listen[ing] to our new music every day."

 I can't wait for you to hear it.
 It's dark and heavy.
 Its also got moments of weird and sparse.
 Little bit of everything.
 Definitely some of The Open Door vibes but not the same.

 The band entered the studio in January 2020 with Nick Raskulinecz, with whom they had previously worked on 2011's Evanescence.
 Although originally planning to work with several producers across the album, the band's plans changed due to the COVID-19 pandemic.
 This then turned Raskulinecz into The Bitter Truths sole producer.
 In August, the U.S.-based band members returned into the studio to finish writing and recording after taking COVID tests, and German guitarist Jen Majura had to work remotely.
 On September 9, the album was nearing completion, with "70% done".
 Recording was completed in November.

 The album was announced in April 2020, and was originally planned for release in late 2020.
 The pandemic delayed the album's completion, however, and eventually pushed it to a March 2021 release.

 Lee talked about the core theme of the album:

 A lot of this album is about face the truth, face the bitter truths of our world and of my life and of heart.
 Whatever the cost of that might be on the inside.
 So then we can start talking about climbing out.
 Then we can start talking about getting to a better place.
 You can't appreciate the beauty of life, you can't fully experience all the good moments in life if you don't also fully experience the challenging ones, the tough ones, the painful ones.